 Some competencies are made for life, and attention to detail is another one that just isn’t going to go away.
-Yes, there are loads of useful tools out there to help which will help spell and grammar check documents, but it doesn’t need there.
+Yes, there are many valuable tools out there to help will help spell and grammar check documents, but it doesn’t need there.

-Small details matter and will continue to be a place that Assistants can add value.
-It really is one of the EA competencies you will need to thrive in the role.
+Small details matter and will continue to be where Assistants can add value.
+It is one of the EA competencies you will need to thrive in the role.

 This one is never going away.
-Keeping your Executive’s confidence is vital for so many reasons, not least because you both need to trust each other explicitly for the partnership to work.
+Keeping your Executive’s confidence is vital for many reasons, not least because you need to trust each other explicitly for the partnership to work.

-In today’s age, Assistants also need to be aware of cybersecurity and ensuring that everything they have access to is handled sensitively.
+In today’s age, Assistants must also be aware of cybersecurity and ensure that everything they have access to is handled sensitively.

-In my mind, diplomacy is the art of dealing with people sensitively and tactfully.
+I believe diplomacy is the art of dealing with people sensitively and tactfully.
 It is the ability to communicate with people using an approach that considers their feelings and potential reaction to the situation.
-It is a skill that allows assistants to find common ground with every person at every level of business.
+This skill allows assistants to find common ground with every person at every business level.

 For these reasons, it is so helpful if Assistants can be diplomatic.

-We look at our packed to-do list, and we have to decide which tasks to tackle first when all of the work is a priority with imminent deadlines.
+We look at our packed to-do list and must decide which tasks to tackle first when all the work is a priority with imminent deadlines.

-Due to the nature of our job, we have to remain flexible while handling multiple priorities.
+Due to our job’s nature, we must remain flexible while handling multiple priorities.

-With more and more office workers using technology to communicate and get stuff done, it will be important for some people in the office to build relationships, connect and interact with all of the employees.
+With more and more office workers using technology to communicate and get stuff done, it will be necessary for some people in the office to build relationships, connect and interact with all the employees.

 Assistants can make a difference and add value in this area.
 With interpersonal skills, Assistants can connect with anyone, disseminate information and work within different company cultures.
 This will be seen as a real value-add in a business highly reliant on technology and remote working.

 Why?
-Because it helps you keep one step ahead of your Executive and their needs, it helps you anticipate what might be coming up in the organisation and how to deal with any issues that might occur.
+Because it helps you keep one step ahead of your Executive and their needs, it enables you to anticipate what might be coming up in the organisation and how to deal with any issues.
 This isn’t about reading minds (although that would be super helpful!).
-It is more about having a strong understanding of the business, building your knowledge of the industry you work in, how your business and Executive fit into that industry and of course, and knowing your Executive’s style and priorities.
+It is more about having a solid understanding of the business, building your knowledge of the industry you work in, how your business and Executive fit into that industry, and, of course, knowing your Executive’s style and priorities.

-Intuition is innate in a great Assistant, but it can also be learned.
+Intuition is innate in a great Assistant but can also be learned.

 Creativity isn’t just about creating an excellent presentation, for example, or producing a fancy logo.
-It is also about that dreaded phrase ‘thinking outside the box’ and doing things a little differently to how they have been done in the past.
+It is also about that dreaded phrase ‘thinking outside the box’ and doing things differently from how they have been done.

 Last but not least is being self-motivated.

-To survive in this industry, Assistants have got to find work that makes them stand out and makes others in the business see them like a real business asset.
+To survive in this industry, assistants must find work that makes them stand out and make others see them as a real business asset.

-Aside from being confident and shouting that you are brilliant (which you should all be doing, but I get that it can be tiresome having to regularly big yourself up to other people), you should be putting yourself forward for projects, challenging tasks, stuff that will get you seen and heard.
-This year is all about proving to those who have any doubts that you are vital to your organisations and that you offer so much value.
+Aside from being confident and shouting that you are brilliant (which you should all be doing, but I get that it can be tiresome having to big yourself up to other people regularly), you should be putting yourself forward for projects, challenging tasks, stuff that will get you seen and heard.
+This year is about proving to those who doubt you are vital to your organisation and offer so much value.